Magnetsandip/HTML/README.md

 # HTML
- This is HTML Series.In this series we will learn basic fundamentals of HTML
+ This is HTML Series.In this series we will learn basic fundamentals of HTML.